What is laser cutting and how does it work?

 What laser cutting machine are available?

-The FEDC has two types of laser cutters:
+The FEDC has one laser cutter:

 ILS 9.75 by Universal Laser Systems